opensearch-project/security/DEVELOPER_GUIDE.md

 rm -rf config/
 ```

+### Installing demo extension users and roles

+If you are working with an extension and want to set up demo users for the Hello-World extension, copy-paste items from 'config/extension-demo/' to the same named files under the 'config/' folder.

 To install the demo certificates and default configuration, answer `y` to the first two questions and `n` to the last one.
 The log should look like below:

 ```bash